steveoliai/DB_Admin/README.md

 - Table creation (including **partitioning** support)
 - Managing objects like **stored procedures**

-The implementation runs entirely **inside PostgreSQL** using the `dblink` extension, with authentication currently handled in stored procedures (to be reworked for production).
+The implementation runs entirely **inside PostgreSQL** using the `dblink` extension, with authentication currently handled in stored procedures (to be reworked for production: consider ".pgpass" over trust authentication).

 ---